Rheumatology

 • Other rheumatological diseases

-Vasculitis diseases (inflammation of blood vessels)
+Vasculitic diseases (inflammation of the blood vessels)

 Polymyalgia rheumatica